 You’ll love how the cake can stand on its own so you could just dust it with icing sugar then serve slices with dollops of cream on the side.
 Though of course, smothering it with frosting never hurts….

-Easter aside, I call this my everyday Chocolate Cake because it’s just that – my new favourite Chocolate Cake to make for any occasion.
+Easter aside, I call this my everyday Chocolate Cake because it’s just that – my new favourite to make for any occasion.
 There will be times that call for a mud-cake like Fudge Cake made with both cocoa powder and melted chocolate.
 There will be times that call for intensely dark chocolate cakes.
 There will be times that you need / want the nutty brownie-like Flourless Chocolate Cake.
-And there will be times you’re after light-as-air delicate chiffon chocolate cakes.
+And there will be times you’re after one that’s light-as-air, a delicate chiffon cake.

 This one is for all the other times when you just want a great, classic Chocolate Cake.
 Which in my world, is 80% of the time! – Nagi x